G3ph4z/g3ph4z.github.io/_posts/2024-07-21-crowdstrike-when-the-falcon-strikes-down-the-crowds.md

 > Channel File 291 controls how Falcon evaluates named pipe[^pipes] execution on Windows systems.
 Named pipes are used for normal, interprocess or intersystem communication in Windows.

 Basically, a channel file contains specific monitoring and response rules for the sensor.
-It tells the agent what counts as suspicious activities and how it should react to the identified threat by (e.g.,) removing a malicious file, killing a process, or isolating the endpoint.
+It tells the agent what counts as suspicious activities and how it should react to the identified threat by (e.g.) removing a malicious file, killing a process, or isolating the endpoint.
 These files can also contain settings regarding the communications between the XDR and the cloud-based management platform.

 Some early reports suggested that the issue was caused by NULL bytes present in the channel files.
 Later, CrowdStrike clarified that it was caused by a logic error.